Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Funding

 \section{Funding}

-This work was supported by the Korea Institute of Police Technology (No. 092021C28S02000) and the National Research Foundation of Korea (No. 2022R1A2C2012835 and No. 00409860).
-The authors also acknowledge financial support from the Korea Ministry of Land, Infrastructure, and Transport as part of the Innovative Talent Education Program for Smart City.
+This work was supported by the Korea Institute of Police Technology (No. 092021C28S02000) and the National Research Foundation of Korea (No. 00409860).
+This work was also supported by the Advanced GPU Utilization Support Program funded by the Government of the Republic of Korea (Ministry of Science and ICT).